Jeremiah Mourns a People Given to Deceit

 When a society abandons the knowledge of God, deceit and betrayal become normal patterns of life.

-1 Oh that my head were waters, and my eyes a spring of tears, that I might weep day and night for the slain of the daughter of my people!
+1 Oh, that my head were a spring of water, and my eyes a fountain of tears!
+I would weep day and night over the slain daughter of my people.

 When a society abandons the knowledge of God, deceit and betrayal become normal patterns of life.